QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/methodology/index.md

 #### CORRECT

-This is another approach to find good test cases:
+This approach also aims to identify effective test cases:

 * **C**onformance: test that the I/O conforms to what was expected
 * **O**rdering: test that I/O are in the correct order